Strategies for Creating Inclusive and Accessible Classroom and Course Materials

 In the deaf community, these are referred to as “craptions”. #nomorecraptions

-** If the YouTube or other external source does NOT include accurate captions, the video will need to be downloaded to your computer and then uploaded into Kaltura via MyMedia.
+If the YouTube (or other 3rd Party video) does NOT include accurate captions, you will need to download the video to your computer and then upload into Kaltura via MyMedia.